rehanzfr-zz/R_Codes/Corona/Final Codes/readme.md

 ```
 So we have to change some names including that of United states to USA, United Kingdom to UK, The Republic of Korea to South Korea, North Macedonia to Macedonia, Bosnia to Bosnia and Herzegovina, Czechia to Czech Republic, Holy See (Vatican City) to Vetican and Brunei Darussalam to Brunei.
 This is becuase the names in map data requrie this adjustment.

+> Updated on *19-March-2020*: The names of several countries or regions were defined combined.
+So they were first deleted from the dataframe and then these were appended seprately.
+Moreover, one country was defined two times on CDC by their different names such as `Congo` and `Democratic Republic of Congo`.
+So the later one is deleted where former is changed to `Democratic Republic of the Congo`.
+Now where you will see the Updated on 19-03-2020 so these are updated at this date after the video.

 Before

 ```R